East Orange Campus High School: Athletics

 The boys' basketball team won the Group IV title in 1940 (against West New York Memorial High School in the finals), 1969 (vs. Perth Amboy High School) and 1974 (vs. Neptune High School), and won in Group III in 1972 (vs. Lakewood High School), 1973 (vs. Northern Burlington County Regional High School) and 1976 (vs. Woodrow Wilson High School).
 The 1940 team was down 23-12 at the half in the Group IV championship game and cut the deficit to a point by the end of the third period before winning the game on a list-minute basket that gave the team a 39-38 upset win against a West New York Memorial team that had come into the finals with a 24-game winning streak.
 With more than 13,000 spectators at Convention Hall in Atlantic City, the 1969 team defeated a Perth Amboy squad led by future NBA player Brian Taylor by a score of 74-56, winning the Group IV state title and finishing the season with a record of 26-2.

 The track team was co-winner of the Group III indoor relay state championship in 1975 and the Group IV title in 2018.

 The girls' basketball team won the Group IV state championship in 1980, defeating Atlantic City High School in the finals.
 The girls' basketball team won the 2003 North II, Group IV state sectional championship with a 74–55 win over Barringer High School.

 In 2007, the football team won the North I, Group IV state sectional championship with a 31–13 win over Montclair High School, in a game played at Giants Stadium.
 The win was the team's first sectional title since the playoff era began in 1974.
 The school's football rivalry with Barringer High School, which dates back to a Thanksgiving Day game played in 1897, was listed at 7th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
-East Orange leads the rivalry with a 57-39-9 overall record as of 2017.
+East Orange leads the rivalry with a 63-39-9 overall record as of 2023.

 Administration

-The school's principal is Willie Worley.
-His core administration team includes four assistant principals.
+The school's principal is Taniesha Whitaker.
+Her core administration team includes four assistant principals.

 Notable alumni

-Notable alumni of East Orange Central High School (including graduates of East Orange High School and Clifford Scott High School, whose histories have been claimed by East Orange Central) are:
+Notable alumni of East Orange Campus High School (including graduates of Clifford Scott High School, whose histories have been claimed by East Orange Central) are: